Do you want to compare Yoast SEO vs All in One SEO?

 Just below the post editor, you will find the Yoast SEO meta box with a snippet preview, focus keyword field, and content analysis.

 The Google Preview shows how your site’s title and description will look in search engines.
-Yoast SEO automatically uses your post title as title and excerpt as description, but we recommend you to change it by clicking on it.
+Yoast SEO automatically uses your post title as the title and excerpt as the description, but we recommend you change it by clicking on it.

 Entering the focus keyword in Yoast SEO will allow the plugin to analyze your content for that particular keyword.